axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Process Chain
 -------------

-.. _components-additional-component-process-chain-introduction:
+.. _components-additional-components-process-chain-introduction:

 Introduction
 ^^^^^^^^^^^^

+-  This component is a part of ``portal-component`` project, which is independent from Portal.
+You don't need to import Portal projects to use it.
-Process Chain component of Portal provides features for users to know status of all steps in a process: the step's working, these steps are done, these steps are not done.
+-  Process Chain component of Portal provides features for users to know status of all steps in a process: the step's working, these steps are done, these steps are not done.
 These features are:

-#.
-Support to display all working steps or display only helpful steps as
-   begin, last, current, previous current, next current steps.
+   -  Support to display all working steps or display only helpful steps as begin, last, current, previous current, next current steps.

-#.
-Support to change the shape of process chain: circle or line.
+   -  Support to change the shape of process chain: circle or line.

-#.
-Support to change the direction of process chain: horizontal or vertical.
+   -  Support to change the direction of process chain: horizontal or vertical.

 |process-chain|